The Zero Waste Coffee Project

 It looks like there is still a lot of work for you to do!

-You said it!
+You name it!
 But we do it with great excitement.

-Besides your concentrate: which other products do you have in store?
+Besides your concentrate: which other products do you have in stock?

 Because the vacuum evaporation enables us to use all sorts of raw material, and in order to diversify the income of our small coffee farmers who often grow other plants and fruits besides coffee on their land, we can concentrate fruits like cantaloupe, pineapples, mangoes, passion fruit, lemongrass, etc. Because of this, the farmers do not exclusively depend on one single agricultural product anymore; they can diversify their sources of income as we buy almost 100% of their agricultural products over the course of the year.